nibalizer/falco-workshop/workshop.md

 ```

 > it's ok to ignore warnings you may see about versions of plugins or kubernetes cluster versions

+If you don't see any clusters listed, you probably need to switch accounts.
+See "Switching accounts to the IBM provided account" above.

 ![Confirm cluster access](img/terminal-ready.png)